Soneso/as-soroban-sdk/README.md

 ### Host functions

-The host functions defined in [env.rs](https://github.com/stellar/rs-soroban-env/blob/main/soroban-env-common/src/env.rs) are functions callable from within the WASM Guest environment.
-The SDK makes them available to contracts to call in a wrapped form so that contracts have a nicer interface.
+The host functions defined in [env.json](https://github.com/stellar/rs-soroban-env/blob/main/soroban-env-common/env.json) are functions callable from within the WASM Guest environment.
+The SDK makes them available to contracts to call in a wrapped form so that contracts have a nicer interface and less abstraction.

 For example: